 So here’s what I do MANUALLY each time I get a new reservation:

 - I log the dates of the reservation on Google Calendar with the correct color code (in this case, the room color is blue).

-- I log in the check-out time, 12 pm by default (not more than 15 mins).
+- I log in the check-out time, noon by default (not more than 15 mins).